MindscapeHQ/raygun4py/README.rst

 Custom grouping logic
 ---------------------

 You can create custom exception grouping logic that overrides the automatic Raygun grouping by passing in a function that accepts one parameter using this function.
-The callback's one parameter is an instance of RaygunMessage (python[2/3]/raygunmsgs.py), and the callback should return a string.
+The callback's one parameter is an instance of `RaygunMessage` (`python3/raygunmsgs.py`), and the callback should return a string.

-The RaygunMessage instance contains all the error and state data that is about to be sent to the Raygun API.
-In your callback you can inspect this RaygunMessage, hash together the fields you want to group by, then return a string which is the grouping key.
+The `RaygunMessage` instance contains all the error and state data that is about to be sent to the Raygun API.
+In your callback you can inspect this `RaygunMessage`, hash together the fields you want to group by, then return a string which is the grouping key.

 This string needs to be between 1 and 100 characters long.
 If the callback is not set or the string isn't valid, the default automatic grouping will be used.